nickhepler/ALBTraffic/README.md

-# Traffic Analysis for the City of Albany #
+# Albany Traffic Crashes#
-__An exploratory statistical analysis of traffic in the City of Albany, New York__
+__Exploratory Analysis of Motor Vehicle Crashes for the City of Albany, New York__

 ## Authors ##
 _Nick Hepler, [University at Albany](http://www.albany.edu), [College of Computing & Information](http://www.albany.edu/cci/)_

 _Julia Turner, [University at Albany](http://www.albany.edu), [College of Computing & Information](http://www.albany.edu/cci/)_

-## Project Objectives ##
+## Project Objectives & Questions Evaluated ##
+This source data set is one of four parts of the Motor Vehicle Crash information.
+The specific data set used was the motor vehicle crash information which contains data related to the date and time of the accident, a description of the accident, road & weather conditions, number of vehicles involved, and other information.
+Each observation represents a single motorist accident report.
+NYS Vehicle and Traffic Law requires parties involved in a motor vehicle accident to file a report with police or complete Form MV-104 (Report of Motor Vehicle Accident) if any of the following conditions are met:
+* If the property damage of any person is $1,001 or more;
+* or if the motor vehicle accident results in an individual being injured or killed.

+Utilizing this data set, a descriptive analysis along with hypotheses testing was conducted to answer the following questions:

 1. Perform a descriptive analysis of the data.
 1. Identify the most likely and least times in which a motorist would be involved in a traffic accident.
 1. Identify the most likely and least days in which a motorist would be involved in a traffic accident.
-1. Identify the thoroughfares that have the most and least number of accidents.
-1. Identify the thoroughfares that have the most and least number of accidents per 1,000 travelers.
+1. Are motorists are more likely to be involved in a motor vehicle accident during evening rush hour than any other time of day.

 ## Methodology ##
+The source data was obtained through the New York State Open Data website furnished by the State of New York, Office if Information Technology Services.
+The original data can be found on the New York State Open Data website linked in the Source Data section below.

 ## Data ##
 ### Source Data ###